IshitaGopal/ishitagopal.github.io/_pages/about.md

   - /about.html
 ---

-I use data science to study questions around digital media use, political communication, and human behavior more broadly.
+"Hi there!
+I am a data scientist and computational social scientist completing my PhD and my advisor is [Dr. Bruce Desmarais](http://brucedesmarais.com/)."

-I am advised by [Dr. Bruce Desmarais](http://brucedesmarais.com/).
-My research analyzes human interactions in the digital space and models its impact on internet censorship, repression, and public policy diffusion.
-I leverage large scale data from - Telegram, Twitter, and Facebook - and utilize machine learning and statistical techniques, particularly, natural language processing (NLP), network analysis, and causal inference for my work.
-My research is partially funded by Princeton, and my work has been published in peer-reviewed journals.
+I use data science to answer questions arround digital media use, political communication, and human behavior more boadly.
+My research analyzes interactions on social media platforms like Telegram, Twitter, and Facebook to understand their impact on internet censorship, repression, and public policy diffusion.
+I employ machine learning and statistical techniques like natural language processing, network analysis, and causal inference.
+My work is partially funded by Princeton and has been published in peer-reviewed journals.

-Additionally, I have experience as a Data Science intern at [Aware](https://www.awarehq.com/), where I built machine learning models to detect sensitive data shared in digital workplaces.
-Prior to starting my PhD, I also worked as an economist in an Energy & Environment thinktank.
+I also have experience as a Data Science intern at Aware, where I developed machine learning models to detect sensitive data in digital workplaces.
+Before starting my PhD, I worked as an economist in an Energy & Environment thinktank.

 <!--- A data-driven personal website